stattlab/atomistic-scale-simulations/statmech-thermo/transport-coefficients.md

 First let us consider static perturbations.
 Suppose our total Hamiltonian has the form:

 $$
-H = H0 + c A
+H = H_0 + c A
 $$

-where H0 is the unperturbed Hamiltonian, A is a perturbation and 'c' is the coupling constant.
-As shown on the formula page one can write the free energy as a power series in 'c'.
+where $H_0$ is the unperturbed Hamiltonian, $A$ is a perturbation and $c$ is the coupling constant.
+As shown on the formula page, one can write the free energy as a power series in $c$.
 The linear response is simply the expectation of A in the unperturbed system.
 The second order term is the fluctuation about the mean.
 In fact if we neglect all terms above the first order we always get an upper bound to the free energy.
 Finally to calculate the free energy difference between the system at c=0 and c=1 we just need to integrate the average A over ensembles for various values of c between 0 and 1.

 We can also find the response of some property (B) to the perturbation; it equals the correlation between A and B.